microsoft/TaskWeaver/website/docs/usage/webui.md

 }
 ```

-2. Install the `chainlit` package by `pip install chainlit` if you don't have it in your env.
+2. Install the `chainlit` package by `pip install chainlit==0.7.700` if you don't have it in your env.

 3. Start the service by running the following command.